-Explains how principles of research and/or theory including development support or frame the proposed changes.
-The explanation should include explicit reference to adolescent development theory and/or research.
-The justifications are explicit, well-articulated, and demonstrate a thorough understanding of the research and/or theory principles that are clearly reflected in the explanation of the changes.
+Explains how principles of research or theory support or frame the proposed changes.
+The justifications are explicit, well-articulated, and demonstrate a thorough understanding of the research/theory principles that are clearly reflected in the explanation of the changes.

 Assessment Rubric 11: Analysis of Student Learning